-How to Deal with a New Baby – Five Things I Wish I’d Known
+How to Deal With a New Baby – Five Things I Wish I’d Known

 A New Baby, Congratulations!

-I still remember when I first brought my baby home from the hospital, I had been under the assumption for nine months that things would be much easier once I gave birth.
+I still remember when I first brought my new baby home from the hospital, I had been under the assumption for nine months that things would be much easier once I gave birth.
 I wouldn’t have to “carry around” that baby all the time anymore.

-As you can probably guessed, I was quickly proved wrong!
+As you can probably guess, I was quickly proved wrong!
 There are few more challenging things in life than having a newborn.
 They are little bundles of need, and they don’t exactly give back.
 They don’t even smile at you for the first few weeks!

 And do you know what made it even harder for me, having a newborn?
 The fact that everyone was telling me